zamminhduy123/web-dev-study/React.md

 > So we can't use hook inside function or if/else

 React holds an array of state pairs for every component.
 It also maintains the current pair index, which is set to 0 before rendering

+> State is tied to a position in the tree

+# Why state mutation is not recommended

+- Debugging: past logs won't get colbbered by the more recent state changes
+- Optimization: Common React optimization strategies rely on skipping work if previous props or state are the same as the next ones.
+If you never mutate state, it is very fast to check whether there were any changes.
+If prevObj === obj, you can be sure that nothing could have changed inside of it.
+- New Features: If you’re mutating past versions of state, that may prevent you from using the new features.
+- Requirement Changes: Some application features, like implementing Undo/Redo, showing a history of changes
+- Simpler Implementation

+# Immer to the rescuse for state mutate

+Immer provide a Proxy object that **"record"** what you do to the object then produces a completely new object that contains your edits

+# Controlled vs Uncontrolled Component

+In contrast, you might say a component is **“controlled”** when the important information in it is driven by props rather than its own local state.
+This lets the parent component fully specify its behavior.

+# AbortController

+To abort a fetch call

+    const abCtrl = new AbortController();

+pass signal object to fetch, if abort is trigger -> fetch.catch will be called

+# How to use hooks with good old class component

+Imagine going to a big old project that running smoothly since react released.
+There would be bunch of **class-based** component type of code.
+But what if you invent a hooks that trigger re-render when data change for your new component, then now you want that data change to trigger the old component to re-render as well.
+What will you do ??

+> Introducing: withHooks

+        export function withHooks<OwnProps extends {}, ConnectedProps extends {}>(
+            comp: React.ComponentType<OwnProps & ConnectedProps>,
+            mapHookToProp: MapHook<OwnProps, ConnectedProps>
+        ) {
+            const Comp = comp;

+            let Composed: React.FC<OwnProps> = function (props: OwnProps) {
+                const connectedProps = mapHookToProp(props);

+                return <Comp {...props} {...connectedProps} />;
+            };

+            if (__DEV__) {
+                Composed.displayName = `${getDisplayName(Comp)}WithHooks`;
+            }

+            return Composed;
+        }

+this is an HOC component to wrap around you old fashion component and allow you to connect your **custom hooks**